 - A Destination Set is a list of destinations where the call will be routed to, one after another, according to the order of their assigned priorities.
-See the Destination Sets Section 7.3.2.1 subchapter for a detailed description. - A Time Set is a time period definition, i.e. when the call forwarding has to be active.
-See the Time Sets Section 7.3.2.2 subchapter for a detailed description. - A Source Set is a list of number patterns that will be matched against the calling party number; if the calling number matches the call forwarding will be executed.
-See the Source Sets Section 7.3.2.3 subchapter for a detailed description.
+See the Destination Sets Section 7.3.4.1 subchapter for a detailed description. - A Time Set is a time period definition, i.e. when the call forwarding has to be active.
+See the Time Sets Section 7.3.4.2 subchapter for a detailed description. - A Source Set is a list of number patterns that will be matched against the calling party number; if the calling number matches the call forwarding will be executed.
+See the Source Sets Section 7.3.4.3 subchapter for a detailed description. - A B-Number Set is a list of number patterns that will be matched against the called party number; if the callee number matches the call forwarding will be executed.
+See the B-Number Sets Section 7.3.4.4 subchapter for a detailed description.

-7.3.2.1 Configuring Destination Sets
+7.3.4.1 Configuring Destination Sets